SumoLogic/sumologic-documentation/docs/integrations/web-servers/apache/collect-logs-metrics.md

 kubectl describe pod <apache_pod_name>
 ```

-The Sumo Logic Kubernetes Collection process will automatically capture the logs from stdout / stderr and will send the logs to Sumo Logic.
-For more information on deploying the Sumo Logic -Kubernetes -Collection, please see [this page](https://help.sumologic.com/07Sumo-Logic-Apps/10Containers_and_Orchestration/Kubernetes/Collect_Logs_and_Metrics_for_the_Kubernetes_App).
+The Sumo Logic Kubernetes Collection process will automatically capture the logs from `stdout` / `stderr` and will send the logs to Sumo Logic.
+For more information on deploying the Sumo Logic-Kubernetes-Collection, please see [this page](https://help.sumologic.com/07Sumo-Logic-Apps/10Containers_and_Orchestration/Kubernetes/Collect_Logs_and_Metrics_for_the_Kubernetes_App).

 ##### Add an FER to normalize the fields in Kubernetes environments